MrECrew/Old-OS-Web/README.md

 this was taken during the time movement from the old code to the new code began.

 Most of this is terrible programming that I did.
 I have moved to better methods and learned more CSS.

+I know its not alot.
+Its the only 2 files I haven't massively changed without saving old code, haha silly me.